0

 Review of 3X4 Genetics Sample Report

-The report organizes genetic results into nine categories, such as cellular health, brain health, heart & vascular health, and nutrient metabolism, and further groups genes into “pathways.”
+The 3×4 Genetics blueprint report is visually well-designed, with clear color-coding, infographics, and summaries that make it easy to read.
+The report organizes genetic information into nine categories, including cellular health, brain health, bone health, heart health, and nutrient metabolism, and further groups genes into genetic pathways.

 A key limitation is that the test appears to rely on a relatively small SNP panel without polygenic risk scoring (PRS) or any form of large-scale statistical modeling.
-This means that the results are descriptive rather than predictive: they indicate the presence of certain genetic variants but do not provide an evidence-based estimate of the individual’s risk for a condition or trait.
+This means that the results are descriptive rather than predictive: they indicate the presence of certain genetic markers but do not provide an evidence-based estimate of the individual’s risk for a condition or trait.

 Note: For the most up-to-date information on 3×4 Genetics’ products, pricing, and services, please visit their official website or consult a licensed healthcare practitioner.